 It's important for you to find an organization that appreciates your skills and experiences.
-After all, imagine if you wound up at a where you didn't feel appreciated; you would likely feel burnt out.
+After all, imagine if you wound up at a company where you didn't feel appreciated; you would likely feel burnt out.

-Fit goes both ways: it's critical that your hiring manager finds you to be a great fit for the role, and it's critical that you find the to be a great fit for your career.
+Fit goes both ways: it's critical that your hiring manager finds you to be a great fit for the role, and it's critical that you find the company to be a great fit for your career.

 One of the biggest mistakes that I've personally committed before is limiting myself based on the job description.